 - Mix honey with chopped walnuts to combine.

-- Spoon honey-walnut mixture unto the center dip in the pears, where the seeds used to be.
+- Spoon honey-walnut mixture unto the center of the pears.
+(Where the seeds used to be.)

 - Sprinkle these stuffed pear boats with cinnamon, and drizzle with extra honey if desired.

-- Bake pears for 30 minutes at 350 degrees F (175 degrees C) or until the pears are fork tender and the nuts are slightly golden-brown.
-At this point, the nuts and pears will have caramelized, pears can easily be cut with a spoon, and your whole kitchen should smell divine.
+- Bake pears for 30 minutes at 350 degrees F (175 degrees C) or until the pears are fork-tender and the nuts are slightly golden-brown.
+At this point, the nuts and pears will caramelize.
+When done, you should be able to easily cut the pears with a spoon, and your whole kitchen should smell divine!

 According to Traditional Chinese Medicine (TCM), baked pears with honey are good for the lungs, which is the organ that controls asthma, allergies, and other respiratory conditions.
 All of these inflammatory respiratory issues center around the meridians of the lungs, according to this ancient folklore.

-Want more easy, healthy dessert ideas?
-Make this Vegan Olive Oil Quickbread recipe— the world’s most anti-inflammatory dessert!
+Related: Want more easy, healthy dessert ideas?
+Make this delicious Vegan Olive Oil Quickbread recipe— one of our most popular recipes of all time!
+(And oh my god, it is so, so good.)